TRex22/pihole-api/README.md

   client.type
 ```

 Double hash web password to get the api_token.
 A helper method exists on the client to do this:
 ```ruby
 require 'pihole-api'
 api_token = PiholeApi::Client.hash_password(password)
 end
 ```

+However the client now generates the API token automatically from the given password

 ### Endpoints
 #### Authorised